jens4Dev/semon_ccu/README.md

 ```

 ### Detailed description
 With this scripts I'm monitoring the data of both units with my eq3 / HomeMatic CCU2 (yeah, the old one ;-)).
-Reading the Modbus is done via Tcl-scripts - the base library (modbus.tcl) is from [homematic-forum.de](https://homematic-forum.de/forum/viewtopic.php?f=31&t=55722&p=553720).
+Reading the ModBus is done via Tcl-scripts - the base library (modbus.tcl) is from [homematic-forum.de](https://homematic-forum.de/forum/viewtopic.php?f=31&t=55722&p=553720).
 I added the modbus_SE_reader_lib.tcl to read and interpret the data and the modbus_SE_reader.tcl as a command-line interface, which outputs the data in an easy to use format for usage in HM-scripts, Bash-scripts, JSON or just for human beings.
 You can choose whether you want to read
 1. Common data like the model, serial numbers, etc. from inverter or meter or
 2. Measurements from inverter or meter.